-Sustainability and Building Information Modelling/BIM go hand in hand.
-At Schmidt Hammer Lassen, we have been working with BIM for many years, and today we execute all major projects with the use of BIM.
+Sustainability and Building Information Modelling/ BIM go hand in hand.
+At Schmidt Hammer Lassen, we have been working with BIM for many years, and today we execute all major projects using BIM.

-Internally, BIM is used to develop and validate the designs of our buildings with the use of sustainable analysis and simulations, which allows us to optimize documentation of the project for construction.
-Externally, BIM is used on all project organization levels to communicate the design - enabling a smoother decision making process.
+Internally, we us BIM to develop and validate the designs of our buildings with the use of sustainable analysis and simulations, which allows us to optimise documentation of the project for construction.
+Externally, BIM is used on all project organisation levels to communicate the design - enabling a smoother decision-making process.

 The result is an optimally coordinated process and collaboration and minimisation of errors.
-We facilitate the dialogue with clients and related stakeholders to clarify and define the scope of information and data, which need to be successfully handed over on delivery of the project, for better and lower cost facility management.
+We facilitate the dialogue with clients and stakeholders to clarify and define the scope of information and data, which need to be successfully handed over on delivery of the project, for better and lower cost facility management.

-When environmental analysis and simulation tools are used from the earliest stages of a design process, projects can be designed to benefit from local environmental conditions such as site orientation, solar access and seasonal winds as well as support selection of the used materials.
-For the client, future user and the community, this means a more sustainable, enduring and energy efficient building.
+When environmental analysis and simulation tools are used from the earliest stages of a design process, projects can be designed to benefit from local environmental conditions such as site orientation, solar access and seasonal winds as well as support material selection.
+For the client, future user and the community, this means a more sustainable, enduring and energy-efficient building.